FezzedOne/FezzedTech/README.md

 # FezzedTech

 This mod includes scripts and tech that allow the use of my custom items as intended.
-For non-Steam downloads and `/spawnitem` commands, see the releases.
+For non-Steam downloads, see the release, and for `/spawnitem` commands, see the Discord server.

 ## Requirements